|Application deadline||Jan 21, 2018|

-The 6 month program will support growth-oriented startups in scaling their business through a tailor made acceleration process designed to takes growth oriented enterprises and startups through a rapid-cycle competitive curriculum, and matches them quickly to appropriate capital and business mentor.
+The 6 month program that will support Growth-oriented startups in scaling their business through a tailor made acceleration process designed to take growth oriented enterprises and startups through a rapid-cycle competitive curriculum, and matches them quickly to appropriate capital and business mentor.
 The program will connect entrepreneurs with the knowledge, capital and markets they need to grow their enterprises.

-We will conduct a series of information outreach workshops across the region for growth-oriented, digital entrepreneurs in partnership with the tech hubs.
+We will conduct a series of information outreach workshops across the region for digital entrepreneurs.
 The main purpose of these workshops is to inform on requirements of the program, introduce the curriculum of the program and some of the key activities.